UN arms embargo on Liberia

 This embargo was ended in March 2001 by UN Security Council resolution 1343.
 However, resolution 1343 established a new arms embargo that entered into force in May 2001 for a period of 12 months as well as imposing additional sanctions upon Liberia.
 The arms embargo and sanctions were extended in May 2002 by UN Security Council resolution 1408 for a period of 12 months and again in May 2003 by UN Security Council resolution 1478 for a further 12 months.

 In December 2009 UN Security Council Resolution 1903 lifted the arms embargo on the Government of Liberia for a trial period of one year.
-The Sanctions Committee on Liberia must still be notified in advance of shipments of arms and related materials to the Liberian Government.
+The Sanctions Committee on Liberia still had to be notified in advance of shipments of arms and related materials to the Liberian Government.
 Resolution 1903 also extended the arms embargo on all non-governmental entities and individuals operating in Liberia for 12 months.
-The requirement to notify arms shipments to the Liberian Government in advance and the arms embargo on non-governmental entities were extended for 12 months in December 2012.